MBau0/Chat-Client-and-Server/README.md

 ### Server
   -Accepts and manages connections from clients
   -Sends packets to all connected clients
-  -Contains commands to exectue from clients
+  -Contains commands to execute from clients
   -Each connected client recieves its own thread, where the server listens to the client socket and recieves data from

   Command examples:
   "new_message" -- recieves a message from a client and sends it out all connected clients
-  "set_name"    -- recieves a message from a client and set the client name
+  "set_name"    -- recieves a message from a client and sets the client's name

 ### Client
   -Connects the chat application to the server